NLnetLabs/rpki-doc/source/about/help.rst

 What is RPKI or ROA?
 --------------------
-RPKI stands for Resource Public Key Infrastructure, ROA stands for Route Origination Authorization.
+RPKI stands for Resource Public Key Infrastructure, ROA stands for Route Origination Authorisation.

 What do they do?
 ----------------